Runners know that running hills is a necessary evil. Here is my ultimate guide to not only run hills, but to actually look forward to them.

 Take a Breath!

 In through your nose and hard push of breath out through your mouth.
 Repeat this motion over and over, focus on expanding your lungs not just shrugging your shoulders to get a deep breath.
-Your lungs will probably start to feel hard or restricted and that’s okay, really work on expanding those lungs.
-Make the breathing motion actually come from your lungs and not your shoulders shrugging.
+Your lungs will probably start to feel hard or restricted and that’s okay, really concentrate on expanding those lungs.
+This means make the breathing motion actually come from your lungs and not your shoulders shrugging.
 Practice before you go running, your muscles will create muscle memory which is vital to good form for not only running, but exercise in general!

 Get on your Toes